kanishka-linux/reminiscence/README.md

         192.168.1.2/admin/

+        Note: In this metod, there is no need to attach port number to IP address.

 7. Change default admin password from admin interface and create new regular user.
 After that logout, and open '**192.168.1.2**'.
 Now login with regular user for regular activity.

 8. For custom configuration, modify nginx.conf and dockerfiles available in the repository.
 After that execute step 4 again.